Castles & Palaces

 Lyon, France Forget Paris, the gastronomic capital of La Belle France is undoubtedly Lyon, a city that will have gourmands swooning.

-Seafood, Greece Swig on ouzo while snacking on grilled octopus; not a bad way to pack away some calories.
+Greek Islands, Greece Swig on ouzo while snacking on grilled octopus – not a bad way to pack away some calories.

 İstanbul, Turkey Grilled meats, kebaps and a marvellous array of meze (small dishes) can be sampled in this paradise for food lovers.